Improving the health and life chances of children with serious heart conditions

-The inaugural walk started at Shani's hospital, Great Ormond Street and wound its way past some iconic London locations as well as through beautiful parks and little-known routes before finishing in Shani's home town, 20 miles later, in Hertfordshire.
+Over one hundred walkers and runners, supported by a huge team of volunteer marshals walked from Shani's hospital in Great Ormond Street, wound its way past iconic London locations and beautiful parks and little-known routes before finishing in Shani's home town, 20 miles later, in Hertfordshire, raising nearly £50,000

-It hadn't rained in two months but the heavens opened on Sunday 29 July 2018 to cool the 180 players in an epic football marathon raising money to support research into children’s heart conditions at Great Ormond Street hospital.
-The event, running from 9am to 9pm, featured girls and boys aged between three to fifty-something who battled it out for the coveted World Cup lookalike trophy, and raised over £10,000.
+The heavens opened to cool the 180 players in an epic football marathon, from 9am to 9pm, featuring girls and boys aged from three to fifty-something battling for the coveted World Cup lookalike trophy, and raising over £10,000.

-Simon and Juliet's daughter, Tammy (12) ran the marathon bake sale with master bakers, Asher Friedman (11), Eli Radomsky (11) and friends.
-The mouth-watering treats included red velvet cupcakes, sticky chocolate brownies and Shani’s favourite sparkle biscuits and kept over 500 people energised over the day.
-Whilst there were a few soggy bottoms on the pitch none could be found on the cakes stand as they raised over £650 on their own!
+Whilst there were a few soggy bottoms on the pitch none could be found on the bake sale stand as they raised over £650 on their own!

 A poetry book designed, compiled and authored by Tammy for her Bat Mitzvah.
 It's packed full of beautiful poems written by Tammy and her friends and family as well as some classic favourites.
 A very special way to treasure the memory of our precious Shani.